BlurryQ/fair-weather-app/README.md

 <!-- hosted -->

-Creating an easy way to see if the weather is fair to help make decisions on dog walking, motorcycle riding or lawn mowing.
+Creating a visual representation of the weather to see if the weather is fair to help make decisions on dog walking, motorcycle riding, lawn mowing, etc.

 <!-- req -->